Pulteney Grammar School

 But the key question for this or any other Park Lands site, is public (not private) benefit.
 This must NOT become an opportunity for Pulteney Grammar to "expand its campus" into Park Lands.

 Park Lands are not development sites for private users to take over.

 Pulteney Grammar and the Adelaide Harriers Athletics Club, recently received approval to keep using the Park Lands as they have done for 100 years or so.
 Part of their successful bid was a commitment to improving the facilities there.
 Clearly, improved public facilities, to allow the public to enjoy Park Lands, would be welcomed.

 However the school must not be permitted to "expand its campus" across South Terrace at the expense of current and future generations

 What is most concerning is that the concept plans above were prepared in co-operation with staff from the City Council, and the Council administration recommended to the Park Lands Authority that this concept plan be endorsed.

 However, after hearing a deputation from APPA at its meeting on Thursday 21 June 2018, the Authority agreed that the plans above could NOT be accepted.
 The Authority instead urged Pulteney Grammar School and the Adelaide Harriers to scale back their plans to a more modest size, to minimise the extent of any new building's impact on the Park Lands.

-In APPA's view this represents a win-win for the public, the Park, and sports groups.
-It is a setback for Pulteney's plans to "expand its campus".
+In APPA's view this represented a win-win for the public, the Park, and sports groups.
+It was a setback for Pulteney's plans to "expand its campus".